 A keynote speech is a presentation, usually of 20 to 60-minutes, that establishes a main underlying theme, framework or ‘big idea’ of the conference or convention....

 I’m often asked, how I got started as a Motivational Speaker and Self-leadership champion, and so I’m sharing this interview by Success Resources, Singapore, which answers these questions for you.

 Sure, I started my career as a Physiotherapist in the U.K. in the early 80’s.
 I was working with sports teams and athletes and soon realized that success was as much mental as physical.
-I studied psychology, NLP, hypnosis, meditation and even Chinese medicine to help my clients get the competitive edge.
-When I moved to Australia, I continued to coach athletes but kept getting asked to coach business-people to use their mind to be successful.
-Because of the impact I was having on performance on-and-off the field I began to coach and to speak about my approach and my Self-leadership Methodology.
+I studied psychology, NLP, hypnosis, meditation, and even Chinese medicine to help my clients get a competitive edge.
+When I moved to Australia, I continued to coach athletes but kept getting asked to coach business-people to use their minds to be successful.
+Because of the impact, I was having on performance on-and-off the field I began to coach and to speak about my approach and my Self-leadership Methodology.

 Imagine a university lecture theater.
 Tiered seats in a semi-circle, and in those seats, powerful women.
 Women leaders from international governments; Singapore, South Africa, India, to name a few.
 Senior female leaders from multi-national organizations.
 All of these women looking towards a central focal point.
 I step into that focal point and endure their gaze.
 I ask this question, “What words is your mind giving you to describe me?”

 We all judge, we cannot judge, and my intent in asking that question on the third day of a Women in Leadership program was to bring to awareness that gender bias goes both ways.

 “Assertive, Arrogant and Aggressive” – were how some of these women perceived me, and that was before I have even started my lecture (It’s not my fault I look like a night-club bouncer!).